AarshBatra/biteSizedAQ/README.md

   [here](https://github.com/AarshBatra/biteSizedAQ/tree/main/6.carbon.aware.computing).

-- Underlying README Rmd file can be found in the project’s respective folder and here is a [quick link](https://github.com/AarshBatra/biteSizedAQ/blob/main/6.carbon.aware.computing/README.Rmd) to access it.
+- Underlying README Rmd file can be found in the project’s respective folder number and here is a [quick link](https://github.com/AarshBatra/biteSizedAQ/blob/main/6.carbon.aware.computing/README.Rmd) to access it.